 8. Use the correct file format

 One of the most common misconceptions is that an ATS can’t read PDF files.
-While there’s nothing wrong with making your resume in a Word doc, applicant tracking systems have just as much difficulty reading a Word doc if you put your content in a header, table or column as it would a PDF.
+While there’s nothing wrong with making your resume in a Word doc, applicant tracking systems have just as much difficulty reading a Word doc if you put your content in a header, table, or column as they would a PDF.

 It’s best practice to create multiple resume file types and submit whichever seems most prudent in your particular situation or whatever the employer specifically requests.
 For example, a PDF resume can be advantageous if you have extra formatting.